alansrobin/Resonate/README.md

 ## 🚀 Overview

-Resonate is a **citizen-powered grievance redressal platform** that enables communities to report, track, and escalate civic issues such as potholes, garbage, and streetlight failures.
+Jharkhand Civic Issue Portal is a **citizen-powered grievance redressal platform** that enables communities to report, track, and escalate civic issues such as potholes, garbage, and streetlight failures.
 Built on **FastAPI + MongoDB + React + Tailwind**, it empowers citizens with **real-time reporting**, prevents duplicates, and uses **crowdsourced voting** to prioritize issues.
 The admin dashboard integrates with **e-office workflows**, ensuring transparency and accountability.

 ---